felixfoertsch/student-consulting-organization/README.md

-# Bachelor Thesis by Felix Förtsch
+# Bachelor's Thesis by Felix Förtsch

 ## About
 - **Topic**: Student Consulting Organizations - A Domain Ontology